-The Director of Equal Opportunity and Inclusion/Title IX Coordinator (the "Director") is charged with conducting investigations, resolving complaints, and determining any corrective actions and sanctions related to discrimination and harassment.
-The Director may delegate the authority to conduct investigations and make findings, but must be consulted before the designee may conclude an investigation, issue findings, and determine any corrective actions.
-The Director may delegate such authority to University employees, including the Dean of Student

-Life and Academic Development, the Director of the Threshold Program, or the Director of Human Resources.
-The designee may not further delegate without the approval of the Director.
-On occasion, the University may engage a third-party investigator.
+The Associate Vice President, Human Resources and the Dean of Student Life/Interim Title IX Coordinator (the "Directors") are each charged with conducting investigations, resolving complaints, and determining any corrective actions and sanctions related to discrimination and harassment.
+Each Director must consult with the other Director before the investigating Director may conclude an investigation, issue findings, and determine any corrective actions.
+The Directors may delegate the authority to conduct investigations, make findings, and determine any corrective actions, but one of the Directors must be consulted before the designee may conclude an investigation, issue findings, and determine any corrective actions.
+The designee may not further delegate without the approval of both Directors.
+On occasion, the University may designate a third-party investigator.

-If at any time during the course of investigating or resolving a complaint of discrimination or harassment, the Director or designee determines that a complaint is not within the scope of the Office of Equal Opportunity and Inclusion/Title IX Coordinator, the person initiating the complaint is referred to the appropriate office, and the Office of Equal Opportunity and Inclusion/Title IX Coordinator investigation is concluded.
+If at any time during the course of investigating or resolving a complaint of discrimination or harassment, the Directors or designee (in consultation with a Director) determine that a complaint is not within the scope of the policies, the person initiating the complaint is referred to the appropriate office, and the Director's or designee's investigation is concluded.